J-Moravec/stuff/README.md

 ## Dependencies

-`stuff` is trying to be dependency freedependencies are required.
+`stuff` is trying to be dependency free.

 ## Usage